prasanna7401/CIS-Benchmarks-AutoRemediation-in-AWS-Organization/README.md

 - The below email notification has been sent to the emails subscribed to the SNS topic created created with CloudFormation template [CIS_Remediation_Notification_Setup.yml](./CloudFormation_Templates/CIS_Remediation_Notification_Setup.yml).

     ![Email notification showing remediation action taken](./screenshots/test_email.png)
-- After auto-remediation is performed, the non-compliant rules have been removed from the NACL.
+- Once auto-remediation is performed, you can confirm that the non-compliant rules have been removed from the NACL.

     ![NACL rules after auto-remediation](./screenshots/test_good_nacl.png)
 - During the next check done by Security Hub, the Compliancy status will become <code>PASSED</code>.